rgeilings/raspiBlog/README.md

 # AI-Generated Dutch Blog

-Project to create a blog which, including the generation of articles using AI, runs entirely in Docker containers on a Raspberry Pi.
-More than 95% of the code used for this purpose is "written" by AI.
+Project to create AI-generated blogPosts for a Wordpress site running in Docker containers on a Raspberry Pi.
+More than 95% of the code used for this project is "written" by AI.

+The docer-compose.yaml creates 3 Docker containers:

+1. raspiblog_wordpress_1 to run the Wordpress website
+2. raspiblog_db_1 to run the Wordpress database
+3. raspiblog_python_1 to run the python scripts for generating blogPosts

+After building and running the containers, the installation/configuration for the Wordpress site must be done manually via browser.
+For my personal website [renegeilings.nl](https://renegeilings.nl), I use Thema Janey from [www.themeinprogress.com](https://www.themeinprogress.com/)

 Here is how I approach the generation of articles.
 All steps are automatically performed by AI: